Almost Sure Convergence of Linear Temporal Difference Learning with Arbitrary Features: Mathematical Background

 We first present a result from \cite{benveniste1990MP} concerning the stability of $\qty{w_t}$.
-We note that \cite{benveniste1990MP} considers a time inhomogeneous Markov chain in a general state space but our $\qty{Y_t}$ is time homogeneous and in a finite state space.
-So, several assumptions in \cite{benveniste1990MP} trivially hold in our setting.
-For simplifying presentation, we only list the nontrivial assumptions here.
+We note that \cite{benveniste1990MP} considers a time-inhomogeneous Markov chain, but our $\qty{Y_t}$ is time-homogeneous.
+Therefore, some assumptions in \cite{benveniste1990MP} trivially hold in our setting.
+For simplicity, we list only the nontrivial assumptions here.

 \begin{xassumption} $\{\alpha_t\}$ is a decreasing sequence of positive real numbers such that

 \end{xassumption}